hydro-informatics/hydropy.github.io/_sources/numerics/telemac/telemac3d-slf.md

     + `SCHEME OPTION FOR ADVECTION OF K-EPSILON`: `4`
     + `SCHEME OPTION FOR ADVECTION OF TRACERS`: `4`

-These values (`5` for the scheme and `4` for the scheme option) are default values since *TELEMAC v8p1*, but it still makes sense to define these parameters for enabling backward compatibility of the steering file.
+These values (`5` for the scheme and `4` for the scheme option) are default values since v8p1, but it still makes sense to define these parameters for enabling backward compatibility of the steering file.
 If the occurrence of tidal flats can be excluded (note that already a little backwater upstream of a barrier can represent a tidal flat), the `SCHEME OPTIONS` can generally set to `2` for speeding up the simulation.

 Similar to {term}`Advection`, the above keywords can be used to define {term}`Diffusion` steps (replace `ADVECTION` with `DIFFUSION` in the keywords), where a value of `0` can be used to override the default value of `1` and disable diffusion.